Gemma Collins: Media presence

 Collins has been a subject of press and tabloid attention since she first began appearing on The Only Way Is Essex in 2011.
-Her battle with her weight is something that has been widely documented throughout her career, however she has been consistently praised for her confidence, and has promoted body positivity and encouraged women to love themselves no matter their size.
+Her battle with her weight is something that has been widely documented throughout her career, however she has been consistently praised for her confidence, and has promoted body positivity and encouraged women to love themselves no matter what their size.

 Collins has a large following on social media, having amassed over 2 million followers on Instagram and over 1 million on Twitter.
 Such is her popularity, she is often paid to promote products and businesses on her pages and can earn up to £75,000 in one day from social media posts.
 Collins has stated that she only endorses products that she believes in.

 Collins is widely known for her diva meltdowns and recognisable catchphrases during her appearances on television and in the media, and as a result became the subject of numerous internet memes.
 She was branded the "meme queen" by the BBC whilst Peter Robinson of The Guardian described her as a "social media powerhouse who has literally made a meme out of mispronouncing the word meme".

-Collins is a staple of "hun culture".
+Collins is a staple of "hun subculture".
 Her popularity within the LGBT community has seen her make various appearances at nightclubs and events including G-A-Y and Glitterbomb.
 She is the most frequently impersonated celebrity on the Snatch Game on RuPaul's Drag Race UK, having been portrayed by Cheryl Hole and Kitty Scott-Claus in the first and third series respectively.

 Collins has gone viral on social media several times.
 On one such occasion in July 2017, she attended the ITV Summer Party wearing an outfit designed by Gerda Truubon.
 The orange ruched dress with gold chain detailing gained attention due to the distinctive large shoulder pads.
 Several memes and comparisons were made, with comedian Alan Carr later dressing up as Collins for Jonathan Ross' Halloween party.
 She also gained notoriety for her falls at the BBC Radio 1 Teen Awards and on Dancing on Ice, the former of which was included in the "Fall of Shame" segment on The Wendy Williams Show in America.
 In September 2020, Collins was nominated for the Nobel Peace Prize by online pranksters Josh Pieters and Archie Manners.
 In a letter to the Norwegian Nobel Institute, they cited Collins falling through the stage as an "act of unification" for the nation, and claimed that the "GC effect" could bring peace to North Korea.
 Following the successful nomination, Collins said she was "surprised and overwhelmed", and although she "couldn't see why someone would want to nominate [her]", she added that she was "all about world peace […] love conquers all.
 Peace is everything".